You’ve probably heard that it’s cheaper to keep a current customer than to acquire a new one (which is true).

 Perks can make loyal customers feel like VIPs.
 Loyalty programs give them one more reason to shop with you over a competitor.
 So what can you do to reward your best customers?

-- Offer exclusive perks that encourage brand loyalty, like free shipping and monthly deals.
-Virgin America runs sales on airfare practically every month.
-Even if the prices are fairly comparable to their standard fare, the regular cadence of deals and offers portrays Virgin as customer-centric and deal-happy—two things modern consumers love.
+Offer exclusive perks that encourage brand loyalty, like free shipping and monthly deals.
+Alaska Airlines runs sales on airfare practically every month.
+Even if the prices are fairly comparable to their standard fare, the regular cadence of deals and offers portrays Alaska Airlines as customer-centric and deal-happy—two things modern consumers love.

 Going the extra mile to surprise and delight means showing gratitude for customers.
 Create a mutual relationship of appreciation between your company and its most reliable customers, and they’ll reward you with brand loyalty.